JeffersonLab/jiriaf-fireworks/fw-lpad/readme.md

-Here's a README for using the JRM Launcher:

 # JRM Launcher

 JRM Launcher is a tool for managing and launching JRM (Job Resource Manager) instances on various computing environments.